lexibank/tlopo/out/vol3/chapter4.md

 [^8]: Blust (ACD) suggests that the Micronesian data plus Bali _vakara_ 'root' support the reconstruction of a POc (unbound?) form _&ast;wakaR-a_ 'root'.
 As Bali _vakara_ 'root' is a regular reflex of POc _&ast;wakaR_ I have not reconstructed this form.
 There are a few other Proto Micronesian etyma that retain a POc final consonant and add _&ast;-a_; e.g. POc _&ast;pata(ŋ)_ is reflected as both _&ast;fata_ and _&ast;fataŋa_ 'tree trunk' in Proto Micronesian ([Bender et al. 2003](../sources/Benderetal2003): 24).

 [^9]: Editor's note: The morphology of POc inalienably possessed nouns with a stem-final consonant is obscure.
-Some reflexes suggest that a vowel was added before the suffix-initial consonant, e.g. _&ast;wakaR-i-ña_ 'its root', others that the stem-final consonant was lost, e.g. &ast;waka-ña.
+Some reflexes suggest that a vowel was added before the suffix-initial consonant, e.g. _&ast;wakaR-i-ña_ 'its root', others that the stem-final consonant was lost, e.g. _&ast;waka-ña_.

 [^10]: Although Geraghty's reconstructions are all to the level of PEOc, he implies that _&ast;Ramu-_ 'hair, fibre' could be attributed to POc by giving Proto Papuan Tip _&ast;ramu_ 'root' as part of the supporting data.